 Since then, many other intrepid naturalists have added to the recorded species in the park.
-Bioblitz will come to Leakin Park again on April 27, 2019.
+Bioblitz was held in Leakin Park again on April 27, 2019.
 Stay tuned for Bioblitz 2020!

 Ela-cita Carpenter, a West Baltimore native, is studying the bats of Baltimore as part of her PhD project.